Ladies and gentlemen!

 Pretty obvious stuff, but important to keep in mind.

 Another important factor is to know your neighbourhood and the neighbourhoods that surround you.

 For me, my achilles heel when it comes to travelling is directions.
 I just a'int that good with them.
-My spatial ability is weak.
+I’m not the worst, but it doesn’t come naturally.
+My spatial ability is average at best.
 I'll admit that.
-I'm getting better through conscious effort, but I have a fucking anti-talent for implementing a map to the streets.
+I'm getting better through conscious effort, but I don’t have much talent for implementing a map to the streets.

 In other words, if you're like me, walking into the wrong neighbourhood by mistake and struggling to get out could be your greatest risk.